grrr-amsterdam/guidelines/git/branches/README.md

   - `git add .` But don't commit!
   - `git rebase --continue`
 - If there's a remote tracking your branch, use `git push --force-with-lease`.
 Only force-push if you're sure there's nobody else working on the same branch!
-- Note: git will complain about being diverged everything you change history (whenever you amend a commit or rebase a branch).
+- Note: git will complain about being diverged every time you change history (whenever you amend a commit or rebase a branch).
 It will suggest you should pull then push, but DO NOT PULL.
 It's YOUR feature branch, you know nobody else has worked on it.
 If not, you shouldn't be changing history.

 ## Cleaning up your branch